FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 Save the file.
 Exit from the google cloud shell instance and start a new one.
 When a new google cloud shell sessions starts a gitlab docker instance will start.
 It may take 4 to 7 minutes for the container to boot.
 When done copy and paste the ngrok http link to visit the web interface of your gitlab instance.

-NOTE: at first installation on gitlab it may be required to insert a root passowrd.
+NOTE: at first installation on gitlab it may be required to insert a root password.
 To find it first run `docker ps -a` and search the name of the container.
 Then run: `docker exec name_of_the_container cat /etc/gitlab/initial_root_password` after the output of the cat command paste in the web login interface and log in.

 ## Donation